 Get in touch

-Contact individual collections for further details, or for the Museums you can contact the Museums Research Facilitator, Harriet Warburton: firstname.lastname@example.org.
+Contact individual collections for further details, or for the Gardens, Libraries and Museums you can contact the Research and Impact Manager, Dr Harriet Warburton: firstname.lastname@example.org.